Nonso Diobi

 Nonso Diobi (born July 17, 1976) is a multiple award winning Nigerian actor and film director.
-While studying Theatre Art at the University of Nigeria, He made his debut on-screen appearance in a 2001 film titled Border Line followed by an outstanding performance in the movie titled "Hatred".
-He went on to give a sterling performance in the movie 'Across the bridge' which gave him breakthrough after which he became a house hold name across Africa.
-Diobi is a native of Nawfia, a small town in Anambra State, Nigeria.
-He is the founder and chairman of Golden tape media, a leading film/tv production company in Africa.
+While studying Theatre Art at the University of Nigeria, in Enugu State, Nigeria, he made his debut on-screen appearance in a 2001 film titled Border Line followed by an outstanding performance in the movie titled "Hatred".
+He went on to give a sterling performance in the movie 'Across the bridge' which gave him breakthrough after which he became a household name across Africa.
+Diobi is a native of Nawfia, a small town in Anambra State, located in the southeastern region of Nigeria.
+He is the founder and chairman of Golden Tape Media, a leading film/tv production company in Africa.
 Nonso Diobi is a UN peace ambassador as well as teachers without Borders ambassador.
 He has starred in over 76 films.